sethburtonhall/portfolio/src/content/creative/holy-smokes.md

 ## Introduction

 Holy Smokes was a comic strip that I created with my friend and illustrator Hugh Greene.
-I developed the concept and served as co-writing and Creative Producer.
+I developed the concept and served as co-writing and creative producer.